Maori Concept of Justice and its Approach to Conflict Resolution

 Impact on conflict resolution

 The cultural values that shape Māori practices and beliefs, as well as their customary law (Tikanga Māori), impact how they address conflict resolution.
 As we have previously stated, Māori people give a lot of importance to community ties, which need to be based on respect, empathy, and mutual understanding between the community members.
 That is why Māori conflict resolution strategies have a strong social healing character.
 When a conflict emerges, its resolution is based on a process of dialogue between offender and victim that favors an empathic understanding of the nature of the conflict and on the best way to heal the broken community link by acknowledging the needs of the victim and the responsibility of the lawbreaker.
-Both parties perceive the outcome as acceptable because it has been negotiated and reached by understanding each
+Both parties perceive the outcome as acceptable because it has been negotiated and reached by understanding each other, and the fact that they agree on the damage caused and the best way to repair it makes them convinced of the solution, and thus the relationship is repaired.

 Of course, it is important to note that the effectiveness of this system relies on the values of the Māori people, as well as on the spirituality given to the process; their beliefs and the way in which they perceive society makes them see their conflict resolution methods as undisputable for the wellbeing of the community.
 In other words, Māori people are willing to trust the effectiveness of the process because they know that solving conflicts through understanding and respect preserve the links that keep the community together, and as social unity is something they consider primordial, parties involved in a conflict have a responsibility to solve their differences for the sake of those relationships.